Butcher Block Look-A-Like Countertops for UNDER $100!

 5. Once you have the old tops removed, cut your (2) 2×10’s and your 2×8 to the correct lengths.
 At this point, you can lay the old tops on the new and trace the holes for the sink and cooktop, if necessary. *a mitre saw or circular saw can be used to cut the boards to length, while a jigsaw works best for the sink/cooktop cuts.

 6. You have all your cuts made!
-Great job!
-It is now time to give your boards a good sanding.
+Great job! icon It is now time to give your boards a good sanding.
 I like to round the corners and give them a very finished look!

 7. I am sure you think I am absolutely crazy when I say to glue the new tops down, but that is EXACTLY what you do.
 Apply your heavy-duty wood glue geneourously to the top edges of the base cabinets and place your new tops.